d-lareg/owncloud-nginx-letsencrypt-docker/README.md

 EOF
 ```

-The webserver is nginx-proxy and it will listen on ports 80 and 443 by default, redirecting traffic to HTTPS for your ownCloud instance.
-The HTTP_PORT environment variable sets which port ownCloud itself will listen.
+The webserver is a nginx-proxy and it will listen on ports 80 and 443.

 The domain associated with the certificate will be the `OWNCLOUD_DOMAIN` you defined in the `.env` file.